slingamn/namespaced-openvpn/README.md

 namespaced-openvpn
 ==================

-`namespaced-openvpn` is a wrapper script for OpenVPN on Linux that solves a variety of deanonymization, information disclosure, and usability issues.
+`namespaced-openvpn` is a wrapper script for OpenVPN on Linux that uses network namespaces to solve a variety of deanonymization, information disclosure, and usability issues.

     sudo /path/to/namespaced-openvpn --config ./my_openvpn_config_file
     sudo ip netns exec protected sudo -u myusername -i